Wei-Parker-Guo/RayTracer/README.md

 • **-reps f**

 This sets the epsilon amount of splitted ray's offset from the parent ray, higher means softer and more random splits. f should be a fairly small positive float.

+• **-rbounce n**

+This sets the maximum bounce depth of a refractive ray. n is a positive nonzero integer.

 # Additonal Features